dannykoehlerpoetsch/dannykoehlerpoetsch/README.md

 I am currently undergoing further training as a web and software developer at Digital Career Institute.

-Initially, I will be focusing on HTML5, CSS, and JavaScript.
+Initially, I will be focusing on HTML5, CSS, JavaScript and React.

 I am excited to fill my GitHub profile with great projects soon!

 ##### Something about me
 I live in Leipzig, Germany.

-In my free time, I play guitar and piano.
-I love music, especially punk rock! 🤘
+In my free time, I play the guitar and the piano.
+I love music, especially punkrock! 🤘

 I really enjoy Halloween time 🎃 and feel most comfortable in autumn 🍂